Finishing the Peddars Way at Holme-next-the-Sea

 Holme-next-the-Sea is a small coastal village with access to wide beaches, dunes, and open shoreline.

-- Finish the Peddars Way at the coast
+- Finish the Peddars Way

 - Continue east or west along the Norfolk Coast Path

-- Pause and spend time exploring the surrounding landscape
+- Stop and explore the surrounding area

 Getting Back from Holme-next-the-Sea